timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 205-AMBER ALERT/CHAPTER 205-AMBER ALERT.md

 * In carrying out duties under subsection (b), the Coordinator shall notify and consult with the Director of the Federal Bureau of Investigation concerning each child abduction for which an alert is issued through the AMBER Alert communications network.

 #### (d) Cooperation
-* The Coordinator shall cooperate with the Secretary of Transportation and the Federal Communications Commission in carrying out activities under this section.
+* The Coordinator shall cooperate with the Secretary of Transportation, the Secretary of Homeland Security, and the Federal Communications Commission in carrying out activities under this section.

 #### (e) Report
 * Not later than March 1, 2005, the Coordinator shall submit to Congress a report on the activities of the Coordinator and the effectiveness and status of the AMBER plans of each State that has implemented such a plan.
 The Coordinator shall prepare the report in consultation with the Secretary of Transportation.